 We understand how difficult and frustrating an accident on property due to negligence can be for someone.
-At The Deratany Firm, we are committed to helping personal injury victims in Chicago fight for the compensation they deserve in a premises liability lawsuit.
+At Deratany & Kosner, we are committed to helping personal injury victims in Chicago fight for the compensation they deserve in a premises liability lawsuit.

 How do premises liability cases arise in Chicago?
 A potential list of property accident causes is long and distressing and includes the following: